alexeilebedev/openacr/txt/acr.md

 `acr` takes the following tables on input:
 ```
 CTYPE                COMMENT
+dmmeta.Dispsigcheck  Check signature of input data against executable's version
 dmmeta.Ctype         Conceptual type (or C type)
 dmmeta.Field         Specify field of a struct
 dmmeta.Substr        Specify that the field value is computed from a substring of another field
 dmmeta.Ssimfile      Ssim tuple name for structure
 dmmeta.Ssimsort
 dmmeta.Ssimreq       Presence of ssimfile requires that superset field has a certain value
 dmmeta.Smallstr      Generated fixed-length padded or length-delimited string field
 dmmeta.Funique       This field must be unique in the table.
 Not needed for primary key
 dmmeta.Cppfunc       Value of field provided by this expression
 dmmeta.Cdflt         Specify default value for single-value types that lack fields
 amcdb.Bltin          Specify properties of a C built-in type
 dmmeta.Anonfld       Omit field name where possible (command line, enums, constants)
 ```

 ### Tests

-The following component tests are defined for `acr`:
+The following component tests are defined for `acr`.
+These can be executed with `atf_comp <comptest> -v`
 ```
+COMPTEST            COMMENT
-acr.BadInsert
+acr.BadInsert       Duplicate insert is ignored
-acr.BadNs
+acr.BadNs           Insert a bad record and check that it's detected
 acr.BadPkey         Warning about missing pkey - not error
-acr.BadReftype
+acr.BadReftype      Invalid reftype detected
-acr.BadReftype2
+acr.CascDel         -del recursively deletes dependent records
+acr.CascDel2        Insert records & cascade delete them -- no change
-acr.DelField
+acr.DelField        A field is deleted
-acr.DelRecord
+acr.DelRecord       A record is deleted
+acr.DeleteReinsert  A record is deleted and re-inserted
-acr.Fields
+acr.Fields          Select fields
-acr.FieldsComma
+acr.FieldsComma     Select fields with comma separator
-acr.Insert
+acr.Insert          Insert a few records
+acr.InsertDelete    Insert & delete record, nothing happens
-acr.Merge
+acr.Merge           Merging
-acr.Meta1
+acr.Meta1           Select meta-information
-acr.Meta2
+acr.Meta2           Select meta-information
-acr.Meta3
+acr.Meta3           Select meta-information
+acr.NullTrunc       Trunc with reinsertion has no effect
-acr.QueryCtype
+acr.QueryCtype      Select one record
-acr.RenameRecord
+acr.RenameRecord    Rename field and propagate recursively through structured keys
-acr.Replace
+acr.Replace         A record is replaced
-acr.Select
+acr.Select          A record is selected
-acr.TooManyArgs
+acr.TooManyArgs     Acr command line input error
+acr.Trunc           Truncate table
-acr.UpdateBad
+acr.UpdateBad       Update fails
-acr.UpdateGood
+acr.UpdateGood      Update succeeds
-acr.Where
+acr.Where           Test -where option

 ```